 Beautiful Bruny Island — located off the south-eastern coast of Tasmania — is home to some sixty working artists.
 To connect with the community, head to Bruny Island Arts Inc — a display space for paintings, sculpture, photography and jewellery.
 Learn from the locals by joining a workshop to fashion your own unique souvenir of the island.

 Do you have any suggestions to add to this list of the best cultural attractions in Tasmania?
 We would love to hear from you.
 Please leave a comment below.

-Cover image courtesy of Tourism Tasmania and Kentish Council.
+Cover image: Tourism Tasmania/Kentish Council.
 Additional images: Bigstock

 Barry Johnson is a freelance writer living in Sydney, but with a trail of Aussie souvenirs scattered throughout previous homes in Europe, America, Asia and the Middle East.
 Barry believes travelling is an adventure where the highlights push you on to the next trip and the lowlights can be laughed at with hindsight.
 Without a passport, he’d have missed getting lost in the Californian forest a week after the Blair Witch Project went viral, building a giant Buddha on a Cambodian mountain, camel racing in an Egyptian desert and teaching English to Peruvian children as they taught him Quechuan — the language of the Incas.